jargv/plumbus/README.md

 # midus - Turn any function into a net/http handler

-A Flexible ServeMux and HandlerFunc - Implement interfaces to determine how function arguments, results, and errors are mapped to the http request and response.
-Then write functions instead of `http.Handlers` or `http.HandlerFunc`'s.
+A Flexible ServeMux and HandlerFunc - Use any function as a handler, as long as you implement a few interfaces to define how that function's arguments, results, and errors are mapped to the http request and response.

 ## Arguments
 Arguments must implement `midus.FromRequest`, which looks